reviewboard/reviewboard/docs/manual/extending/extensions/configuration.rst

    )

-This will call the ``configure`` function in ``sample_extension.views`` when clickin the :guilabel:`Configure` link.
+This will call the ``configure`` function in ``sample_extension.views`` when clicking the :guilabel:`Configure` link.

 .. _`Django URLs`: https://docs.djangoproject.com/en/dev/topics/http/urls/